 9. Orchid (Orchidaceae)

-Orchid is the type of houseplant you want for a colourful and vibrant room.
+Orchid is the type of houseplant you want for a colorful and vibrant room.
 It is considered safe for plants and it can tolerate low bright and medium-light, it generally needs to be watered once a week.
 The moth orchid is also a plant that blooms all year long.

 Roses are extremely popular plants and there are over 100 of these perennial plants but not all might be considered safe for your cats and dogs.
 Fallen petals from roses are harmless to our pets.
 However, you should avoid choosing long-stemmed roses as the thorn can cause scratches if your cats pounce on them.
 You should also avoid getting a rose bush as well.